bprice2652/BUDA525/Module1_ComputationalStatistics/BUDA525Module1.md

 boots <- NULL
 for(i in 1:10000){
-  stat <- median(sample(prices,25, replace=TRUE))
+  stat <- prices%>%sample(.,length(.),replace=TRUE)%>%median()
+  #median(sample(prices,25, replace=TRUE))
   boots <- c(boots, stat)
 }
-hist(boots, main="Bootstrap of Median Prices")
+boots%>%hist(main="Bootstrap of Median Prices") prices%>%median()%>%abline(v=., col="red", lwd=2)
-abline(v=median(prices), col="red", lwd=2)
 ```

 ![](BUDA525Module1_files/figure-gfm/unnamed-chunk-85-1.png)<!-- -->

 You want your bootstrap distribution to be reasonably symmetric around
 your original estimate.
 Also we want our sampling distribution to be
+“filled out”, meaning no gaps like the large gaps in the picture you see
-“filled out”.
-It should resemble the distribution of a continuous
+above.
+It should resemble the distribution of a continuous variable.
+For
-variable.
-For sample statistics like the median typically a “smooth”
+sample statistics like the median typically a “smooth” bootstrap is
-bootstrap is done.
-In a module later in this course, we will discuss
-other types of bootstrap methods that are computationally complex.
+done.
+There are numerous types of bootstrap that can be done, in many
+cases, we want a little bit larger sample size than what we have in this
+example, if we want to do a sample statistic like the median or a
+quantile.

 ## Randomized Distributons